 Gender and Women's Health

 The Gender and Women's Health Unit aims to improve the health of women, their families and communities through high quality teaching, research and knowledge exchange.
 The Unit's work contributes to knowledge about the health effects of gender inequity and its intersection with other social, economic, cultural,psychological, and biological factors.

-The Unit hosts the World Health Organization Collaborating Centre in Women's Health and works in partnership with scholars and international agencies in the Asia-Pacific region to develop research priorities and programs as well as to increase regional research capacity.
+We host the World Health Organization Collaborating Centre in Women’s Health and work in partnership with scholars and agencies in the Asia-Pacific region to develop research priorities and programs to increase regional research capacity.